zedysh/zedysh-studio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Logo 3D Animation

+The landing page (`src/app/page.tsx`) initializes a Three.js scene via `animateLogo()` (see `src/app/lib/animateLogo.ts`).

+Place your animated GLB file at `public/logo3.glb` (update the path in `animateLogo.ts` if you use a different filename).
+The animation time is scrubbed by page scroll progress and the logo reacts to mouse movement with a gentle eased rotation.
+The logo resizes responsively on window resize to occupy ~80% of the viewport height.

+To adjust behavior:

+- Scroll → affects animation time (mapped across the total scrollable document height).
+- Mouse move → rotates the logo (`rotationLerp` and multiplier constants near the animate loop).
+- Resize scaling fraction: tweak `const f = 0.8` inside `updateLogoScale()`.
+- Material: currently uses a MatCap (`/matcap7.jpg`).
+Replace with your own or assign an envMap if desired.

+Cleanup is automatic on component unmount (event listeners & WebGL resources disposed).